 - Why did you choose Russia to study?

 - I knew surprisingly little about Russia though Germany and Russia have many historical and cultural connections.
 But as I still had really no idea what Russia was like, I thought that I should see for myself how this country works.

 - How did your family feel about your moving to another country?

 - My family was very supportive of my choice.
 It’s not the first time I left the country.
 I moved abroad since I became 16, and then never really came back.
-So they are already used to my shenanigans.
-However I think they were surprised by me moving to Russia, because it’s very cold and very different from the countries I went to before.
+So they are already used to my it.
+However I think they were surprised by my moving to Russia, because it’s very cold and very different from the countries I went to before.

 - What do you like and dislike most about university life?

 - What I really like about college life is the community of students.
 Of course it is limited because of Corona, but people tell me that normally there are a lot of activities and opportunities to get together.
 And even in the short time I have been here, there were some activities I could participate in, and I really enjoyed it.
 We are social beings, and it’s great to get to meet so many different people.
 The thing I dislike most is online classes, which is obviously not the universities’ fault.
 I miss socializing and seeing people in real life.